 That said, I couldn’t completely start from scratch of course, but I’ve left out a lot of “experiments” I’ve done recently and went straight to the basic ingredients.
-One thing I kept from my experiments is my percentage of increased leaven: 25%.
-Now this is higher than Tartine’s formula, by 5%, but my excuse is my elevation is almost a mile up and I still believe a little extra leaven is required to get the bread to rise properly.
-The trick here is to walk that fine line of adding more leaven to increase rise, but not increase the sour flavor of the bread.
-Not an easy task.
+One thing I kept from my experiments is my percentage of increased levain: 25%.
+This is only 5% higher than Tartine’s formula but due to the cold weather we’ve been having a little extra levain helps offset this somewhat.
+If you’re interested in reading more about dough temperature and how important it is, head over and read through my guide on The Importance of Dough Temperature.

 Prepare the leaven – 11:30 p.m.

 The night before, when your sourdough starter is at a nice and ripe stage, mix the following and set out on the counter overnight.

 - 25g ripe starter (again, here I’ve increased the leaven by 5g over the Tartine formula)

 - 70g whole wheat flour